digital-asset/docs.daml.com/docs/3.1/docs/json-api/v1/index.rst

          "contractIdAtOffset": null}
     ]

-If every ``contractIdAtOffset`` is specified, as is so in the example above, you will not receive any ``archived`` events for contracts created before the offset *unless* those contracts are identified in a ``contractIdAtOffset``.
-By contrast, if any ``contractIdAtOffset`` is missing, ``archived`` event filtering will be disabled, and you will receive "phantom archives" as with query streams.
+If every ``contractIdAtOffset`` is specified, as in the example above, you do not receive any ``archived`` events for contracts created before the offset *unless* those contracts are identified in a ``contractIdAtOffset``.
+By contrast, if any ``contractIdAtOffset`` is missing, ``archived`` event filtering is turned off, and you receive "phantom archives" as with query streams.

 Healthcheck Endpoints
 *********************